Josh Klinghoffer: Current and upcoming projects and session work

 Klinghoffer appears on seven songs on Iggy Pop's 2022 album, Every Loser.
 He also co-wrote two songs on the album.
 To promote the album, Klinghoffer will be part of Pop's backing band called the Losers which consists of his former Red Hot Chili Peppers bandmate, Chad Smith, Duff McKagan and Andrew Watt.

 Klinghoffer, Chad Smith, and Flea collaborated with Morrissey on his upcoming album Bonfire of Teenagers, which was supposed to be released in February 2023, but in December 2022 it was announced that its future is in limbo, as Capitol Records has decided not to release it.

 After making guest appearances with the group in 2022, Klinghoffer was announced as the touring guitarist for Jane's Addiction in 2023, filling in for longtime member Dave Navarro (coincidentally a former member of Red Hot Chili Peppers himself), who was ill with long COVID.
 Navarro returned to the band for its 2024 European shows, with Klinghoffer receiving a writing credit on the band's single 2024 single, "True Love", which he had performed live with the band during his touring tenure.

-After producing and performing on Red Kross's self-titled 2024 album, Klinghoffer and his former Red Hot Chili Peppers bandmate Chad Smith featured as the backing band on Elton John and Brandi Carlile's forthcoming 2025 studio album, Who Believes in Angels?.
+After producing and performing on Redd Kross's self-titled 2024 album, Klinghoffer and his former Red Hot Chili Peppers bandmate Chad Smith featured as the backing band on Elton John and Brandi Carlile's forthcoming 2025 studio album, Who Believes in Angels?.
 Klinghoffer and Smith also joined John and Carlile for their special television concert An Evening with Elton John and Brandi Carlile that aired on CBS on April 6, 2025.